Male, ID #19291, b. between 1859 and 1860

 Birth, Marriage and Death informationWilliam Edward Fenton was born in 1902.
 He married Martha Glanville, daughter of George Glanvill and Alice Kershaw, circa August 1935 at Earle Road Presbyterian Church, Liverpool, LAN, ENG.
 William Edward Fenton died in 1965.

 Birth, Marriage and Death informationElizabeth Glanville was born on 22 June 1912 at Liverpool West Derby registered, LAN, ENG.
-She was the daughter of George Glanvill and Alice Kershaw.
-Elizabeth Glanville died in June 2001 at Liverpool registered, LAN, ENG.
+She died in June 2001 at Liverpool registered, LAN, ENG.

 Birth, Marriage and Death informationMay Glanville was born on 29 May 1914 at Liverpool West Derby registered, LAN, ENG.
-She was the daughter of George Glanvill and Alice Kershaw.
-May Glanville died on 22 May 1986 at Liverpool registered, LAN, ENG, at age 71.
+She died on 22 May 1986 at Liverpool registered, LAN, ENG, at age 71.
 Her estate was probated on 28 July 1986 indexed:

 GLANVILL, May of 9 Harthill Av Liverpool died 22 May 1986 Probate Liverpool 28 July Not exceeding £40000.

-Birth, Marriage and Death informationJames Glanville was born before 1759.
+Birth, Marriage and Death informationJames Glanville was born in 1739/40.
 He married Mary Oram in April 1779 at All Saints, Great Marlow, BKM, ENG; James named a Widower, married by licence.
+James Glanville died in March 1789 at Great Marlow, BKM, ENG.
+He was buried on 21 March 1789 at Great Marlow, BKM, ENG; recorded age 49.

 Elizabeth A. Glanville

-Birth, Marriage and Death informationMary Oram was born before 1759.
+Birth, Marriage and Death informationMary Oram was born before 1750.
 She married James Glanville in April 1779 at All Saints, Great Marlow, BKM, ENG; James named a Widower, married by licence.
+Mary Oram died in April 1780 at Great Marlow, BKM, ENG.
+She was buried on 30 April 1780 at Great Marlow, BKM, ENG; named Mary Glanvil wife of James Glanvil.

 Other informationHer married name was Glanville.